syncfusion-content/windowsforms-docs/WindowsForms/PDF/Merge-Documents.md

 document2.Close(True)

+{% endhighlight %}

 ## Merging pages of different Documents

 Another way of merging is to import all the pages from one document to another using ImportPageRange method.
 The following code example illustrates this.

-[C#]
+{% highlight c# %}